stokie-ant/lcdsmartie/lcdsmartie/release-dir/README.txt

 Changes
 =======
-5.3.3b3
+5.4 B3 beta
+	- Displays now use DLL drivers to enable easy future expandibility.
+          New drivers include native iMON support, IRTrans support, and Seetron LCD support (untested).
+	- LCD screen emulator mode allows custom chars to be shown on main GUI
+	- SSL option for e-mail checking
+	- Built in data gathering functions now multithreaded to prevent one thread (like an HTTP fetch) from hanging up all the other threads.

+5.3.2 final
+	- Added support for inpout32.dll (for 64-bit support)
+	- Fixed timer bug causing exceptions when using HD44780 on fast machines
+	- Added option to support KS0073 using the HD44780 module (different addressing, extra initialization)
+	- Considerable cleaning of code (in preparation for a major rewrite) 5.3.2b3
 	- Added support for IRTrans based displays
               - Changed Interactions to Transition
               - Default position for windows now centered on desktop
 	- Added patch to DNBridge to handle ANSI characters > 128 [provided by Mike Brownlow of Axcis Pty Ltd] 5.3.2b2